UBC-MDS/introduction-machine-learning/chapters/en/slides/module5/module5_17.md

 [Parallel(n_jobs=-1)]: Using backend LokyBackend with 8 concurrent workers.
 [Parallel(n_jobs=-1)]: Done  34 tasks      | elapsed:    1.5s
+[Parallel(n_jobs=-1)]: Done  65 out of  80 | elapsed:    1.6s remaining:    0.4s
-[Parallel(n_jobs=-1)]: Done  80 out of  80 | elapsed:    1.5s finished
+[Parallel(n_jobs=-1)]: Done  80 out of  80 | elapsed:    1.6s finished
 ```

 Notes:

-The nice thing about this is we can do this for multiple
+The nice thing about this is we can do this for multiple hyperparameters
-hyperparameterssimultaneously as well.
+simultaneously as well.

-So we can search each of the values for `C` and `gamma` while performing
+So, we can search each of the values for `C` and `gamma` while
-cross-validation\!
+performing cross-validation\!

+We want to find the best overall combination of `gamma` and `C`.

+The grid in `GridSearchCV` stands for the way that it’s checking the
+hyperparameters.

+Since there 4 options for each, grid search is checking every value in
+each hyperparameter to one another.

+That means it’s checking 4 x 4 = 16 different combinations of
+hyperparameter values for the model.

 In `GridSearchCV` we can specify the number of folds of cross-validation
 with the argument `cv`.

+Since we are specifying `cv=5` that means that fit is called a total of
+80 times (16 different combinations x 5 cross-validation folds).

 Something new we’ve added here is `n_jobs=-1`.

-This is a little more
+This is a little more complex.
-complex.

 Setting this to -1 helps make this process faster by running
 hyperparameter optimization in parallel instead of in a sequence.

-Sometimes when we are checking many hyperparameters, values, and with
+Sometimes when we are checking many hyperparameters, values, and
 multiple cross-validation folds, this can take quite a long time.

 Setting `n_jobs=-1` helps with that.

 ---